cfpb/capital-framework/src/cf-core/usage.md

 ratio.
 When `<img>` tags scale they retain their aspect ratio, but if you need a flexible video you will need to use this mixin.

-_Read more about intrinsic rations:
+_Read more about intrinsic ratios:
 <http://alistapart.com/article/creating-intrinsic-ratios-for-video>_

 ```